zoeShao/An-IOS-App/deliverables/iteration-03.review.md

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

- * 2 - 4 decisions.
- * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).

  * It is hard to merge different projects.